Mexico took me by surprise ins many ways.

 After spending a month in Chiang Mai, Thailand, I was looking forward to heading somewhere with a language I could (half) understand and a culture slightly more similar to my own.

 Only it took me a while to adjust.
-I'm not sure if it was the crazy long flight - where we even went back in time! - the elevation of Mexico city or just the huge cultural change of going from South East Asia to Latin America, but Mexico really took be my surprise.
+I'm not sure if it was the crazy long flight - where we even went back in time and then forward again! - the elevation of Mexico city or just the huge cultural change of going from South East Asia to Latin America, but it took me a week or so to feel settled there.
 Mexico is a truly incredible country and I can't wait to go back there and see even more of it, but it's definitely a country you want to be prepared for.

 If you're planning your first trip to Mexico, here are some travel tips to help you make the most of your time there.